 Make every attempt to leave the backcountry nicer than you found it.
+Follow the principles of Leave No Trace to minimize your impact.
 Do not remove anything from the park.
 Leave the flowers, rocks and everything else for others to enjoy.
 Carry all of your trash out of the canyon, including toilet paper and other hygiene items.
 Do not burn or bury it.
 Pack it in, pack it out!

 Group Size Limit

 Large groups create large impacts in the backcountry.
 Please keep your groups under 12 hikers.